druisim12/Video-Object-Detection-LAB-2-Assignment/README.md

 ### 2.1.
 Environment Setup

 Create a clean Conda environment with Python 3.7.
-We use specific versions of PyTorch and TorchVision (1.6.0 / 0.7.0) instead of the older suggestions to ensure the C++ extensions compile correctly.
+We use specific versions of PyTorch (1.2.0) instead of the older suggestions to ensure the C++ extensions compile correctly.

 ```bash
 # 1. Create and activate environment